JS1936/PubgAPI-Java/README.md

     * Ease of API request --> project request transference (currently is unclear and likely labor-intensive for outside viewer)
     * Current state of API requests is very limited in how the request can vary
 * Comprehensiveness and speed of testcases
+* Inclusion of more example files (with explanations for how to install/run the program, step-by-step)